kevinfrei/ErgoBlue/README.md

-Stuff for a fully wireless ErgoDox based on a [Gist](https://gist.github.com/wez/b30683a4dfa329b86b9e0a2811a8c593) from the fabulous Wez Furlong.
-If you read Wez's Gist, he explains some of this.
+Stuff for a fully wireless ErgoDox based on a [Gist](https://gist.github.com/wez/b30683a4dfa329b86b9e0a2811a8c593) from the fabulous Wez Furlong (@wez).
+If you read his Gist, he explains some of this.
 I'm going to document what I'm doing as I go.

-This is my first time doing anything real with Arduino or low level electronics at all.
-So some of this stuff will be absurdly more detailed that it probably needs to be, but I'm also an experienced software developer, so I'll gloss over a bunch of stuff that seems simple to me (but may not be to you, dear reader).
+This is my first time doing anything real with Arduino or low level electronics at all. so some of this stuff will be absurdly more detailed that it probably needs to be, but I'm also an experienced software developer, so I'll gloss over a bunch of stuff that seems simple to me (but may not be to you, dear reader).
 Apologies in advance...